 Enhance understanding among faculty and students through teaching and outreach activities

-20 students will be selected to participate in the seminar (10 from Harvard University, 10 from UPR).
-Undergraduate and graduate students are both eligible to apply.
-Preference will be given to graduate students, and/or students whose research interests best align with the themes of the seminar.
-Fluency in Spanish is highly desirable.
+24 students will be selected to participate in the seminar (12 from Harvard University, 12 from the University of Puerto Rico).
+Undergraduate and graduate students are both eligible to apply from all disciplines and schools.
+Preference will be given to graduate students, and/or students whose research interests best align with the themes of the seminar and region.
+Fluency in Spanish is required.

-Each student will write a paper focused on selected topics.
+Each student will submit a final project/deliverable focused on selected topics relating to the program.
 A project blog will feature the writings of participants, together with photos and video.

-A personal statement (500 words written in English stating your: area of expertise, research interest(s), potential contribution(s) to the outcomes of the seminar, time to graduation (year of study))
+- 500 words written in English stating your: area of expertise, research interest(s), potential contribution(s) to the outcomes of the seminar, time to graduation (year of study)